Krystian120413/Cinema/README.md

-Cinema project based on Java wing and database jdbc
+Cinema project based on Java swing and database jdbc

 IntelliJ and SQLiteStudio